Understanding Annual Return Filing in Singapore

 Tax returns submission are made to the Inland Revenue Authority of Singapore (“IRAS”) whereas the annual returns are submitted to the Accounting and Corporate Regulatory Authority (“ACRA”).

-If your company does not make a gross income of 5 million dollars, then you are exempted from filing audited accounts, sometimes also known as an EPC.
-This is the case with most companies in this country since most of them make less than 5million dollars a year and they have less than 20 shareholders.
+If your company qualifies as a small company under the small company concept for audit exemption by ACRA, then you are exempted from filing audited accounts.
+This is the case with most companies in this country since most of them are qualifies as a small company.
 Thus, there is no need for them to file audited accounts signed by auditors.

 Perform the statutory yearly annual return filing in Singapore